 Many parents want us to join them to meet with teachers and that may add another 1½ hrs. of consultation.

-In general it takes 5 to 6 months to get in.
+In general, it takes 1 to 2 months to get in.

 Like any sound problem-solving process, a person begins by defining the problem then setting out a strategy or plan to solve it.
 Psycho-educational assessment is the detailed look at endeavouring to define the problem of why a child’s learning is challenged.
 In many circumstances, this can be adequately addressed by working with the teacher and parents.
 However, defining a problem is only half way to solving it.
 A child will not necessarily require therapy after a psycho-educational assessment.
 Depending on the age of the child, having some understanding of their individual strengths and weaknesses as they affect learning can be very helpful, so psych-education after the fact may be appropriate.
 For older students (10+) some ongoing coaching around organizational skills, study skills, etc., can also be helpful.
 A child will not necessarily require therapy after a psycho-educational assessment, however, unless there were coexisting issues already identified.

 No, there is also testing for young adults from 16 – 18 years of age and up.
 Because early assessment is critical, for best results we typically assess children from age six to 15.

 Your child’s assessment is all about finding patterns and evidence, so we ask parents to bring all report cards going back to JK, the IEP, if there is one, any previous assessment reports from any professional going back to preschool services, any letters from doctors, etc. If they don't have these things handy and the child attends any publicly-funded school or most private schools in Ontario, most of these documents will be found in the child's Ontario Student Record.
 We suggest that parents call the school and ask that they be copied.
 Also, if the child is accustomed to having a snack and drink mid-way through the morning or afternoon, they should be encouraged to provide something that's easy for the child.